palador/lang/README.md

 # Projekt Angriff Lang

-This is just another incoherent library of utility and collection classes for Java.
+This is just another library of utility and collection classes for Java.

 ## Content